-Dara O’Briain is a stand-up comedian, and television presenter, best known in the UK for hosting BBC’s Mock the Week, and in Ireland for hosting RTÉ 2′s The Panel.
+Dara O’Briain is a stand up comedian, and TV presenter; best known in the UK for hosting BBC’s Mock the Week, and in Ireland for hosting RTÉ 2′s The Panel.

-Dara is one the few performers to host successful comedy shows in both the UK and his native Ireland at the same time.
-He started his career in television as a children’s presenter on RTÉ whilst performing his first stand-up gigs on the Irish comedy circuit, after studying at University College, Dublin, where he studied Mathematical Physics.
+Dara O’Briain is one the few performers, to host successful comedy shows in both the UK and his native Ireland; at the same time.
+He started his career in TV as a children’s presenter on RTÉ.
+While performing his first stand up gigs on the Irish comedy circuit, after studying at University College Dublin, where he studied Mathematical Physics.
 Dara came to prominence in Ireland as host of topical panel show Don’t Feed The Gondolas (1998-2000).
-He had to leave the show midway through its fifth season in order to perform at the Adelaide and Melbourne comedy festivals.
+He had to leave the show midway through its fifth season, to perform at the Adelaide and Melbourne comedy festivals.

-Dara later co-founded the television production company Happy Endings Productions, whose most famous show in Ireland is The Panel (2003-onwards).
-The show has become one of the most talked about shows in Ireland and was twice nominated for the Best Entertainment Show by the IFTA (Irish Film and Television Award).
-His big break in UK television came in 2003 when he became host of BBC2′s Live Floor Show.
-This led to an appearance as guest and, ultimately, four appearances as guest host of the popular news quiz, Have I Got News For You.
-By this time he had moved to the UK and was working on the British circuit full-time.
+Dara O’Briain later co-founded the TV production company Happy Endings Productions; whose most famous show in Ireland is The Panel (2003 onwards).
+The show has become one of the most talked about shows in Ireland; and was twice nominated for the Best Entertainment Show by the IFTA (Irish Film and TV Award).
+His big break in UK TV came in 2003 when he became host of BBC2′s Live Floor Show.
+This led to an appearance as guest and, ultimately, four appearances as guest host; of the popular news quiz, Have I Got News For You.
+By this time he had moved to the UK and was working on the British circuit full time.

-Other notable television work sees Dara as an integral member of the Three Men in a Boat, alongside Griff Rhys Jones and Rory McGrath – the show is now in it’s fourth series.
-In 2007 Dara also fronted the BBC’s comedy interview programme Turn Back Time and in 2011 Dara co-hosted BBC1′s astronomical show Stargazing Live alongside Professor Brian Cox.
+Other notable TV work sees Dara as an integral member of the Three Men in a Boat, besides Griff Rhys Jones and Rory McGrath; the show is now in it’s fourth series.
+In 2007 Dara O’Briain also fronted the BBC’s comedy interview show Turn Back Time and in 2011 Dara co-hosted BBC1′s astronomical show Stargazing Live besides Professor Brian Cox.